jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

     _Cortana displaying a fact obtained from Factoid_

-Now that Factoid is fully integrated with Cortana, the next and final step to add "Personal Assistant" actions.
+Now that Factoid is more tightly integrated with Cortana, the final step to incorporate Cortana "Personal Assistant" actions.

 <a name="Exercise6"></a>
-## Exercise 6: Add a personal assistant ##
+## Exercise 6: Add Personal Assistant actions ##

-One of the lesser-known (but more powerful) aspects of Cortana is the notion of "Personal Assistant" actions.
-In general, this means Cortana can be given permission to send information to your app from an app service running in the background, and then activate the app itself after the app service has executed.
+One of the lesser-known but more powerful aspects of Cortana is the notion of "Personal Assistant" actions.
+In general, this means Cortana can be given permission to send information to your app through an app service running in the background, and then activate the app itself after the app service has executed.
 In this exercise, you will enhance Factoid so that facts presented in Cortana can be "favorited" by the user, and will then appear as favorites in Factoid itself and even appear on the app's tile.

 1. In Solution Explorer, right-click **Package.appxmanifest** and select **View Code**.
 If prompted with a dialog stating that **Package.appxmanifest** is already open and asking if you want to close it, click **Yes**.